Ways to Pay for School: Army College Scholarships

 The basic usage limits for the Army are:

 Any soldiers considering using their TA should set up an account on ArmyIgnitED and utilize the tools available for career planning.
-Exploring more individualized assistance can be done by reaching out to the counselors at your on-base education center.
+Reaching out to the counselors at your on-base education center can also help you explore more individualized assistance.

 RELATED: Tuition Assistance Overview: Everything You Need to Know

-While these are viable examples of Army-specific options that you can research based on your circumstances, they certainly aren’t the only Army scholarships available if you are planning to enroll in a military friendly college.
-Additionally, there are a number of other military-related scholarships out there, and it’s possible you can even find other specialty or personally-catered possibilities as well.
-Utilize your local base education services and online resources to discover a plethora of potential sources.
+While these are viable examples of Army-specific options that you can research based on your circumstances, they certainly aren’t the only Army scholarships available if you plan to enroll in a military-friendly college.

 RELATED: